Gig Harbor Invitational

 Chandra Le Paradigm

 Kevin Liu Paradigm

 Ken Nichols Paradigm

-Background: I've been judging high school Lincoln Douglas for 6 years and work in the tech industry.
+Background: I've been judging high school Lincoln Douglas for over 6 years and work in the tech industry.

 Speed: I'm a native English speaker, so faster than conversational delivery is fine, but debaters should attempt to be persuasive and not speak just to fill time.
 (I do appreciate good argumentation and have noticed that faster speakers tend to rush past important points without fully exploring their significance, so keep that in mind.)

 Criteria: I consider myself to be a "traditional" LD judge.
 I value logical debate, with analysis and supporting evidence... co-opting opponents' value & criterion and showing how your case wins is completely fair and certainly a winning strategy.
 I do weigh delivery and decorum to some degree, but generally it isn't a factor... in the event of a tie, Neg wins.
 Neg owns the status quo, so the burden is on Aff to show why changes must be made.